 Ultimate Adaptive Re-Use: Recycling a Building

-Early in 2008, the leadership of CVCC challenged ADW Architects to find a way to revive an underutilized 1969 furniture and textile facility and convert it into a new Student Center.
+Now let us tell you about the Student Center.
+Early in 2018, the leadership of CVCC challenged ADW Architects to find a way to revive an underutilized 1969 furniture and textile facility and convert it into a new Student Center.
 Rather than demolish the building and send construction debris to a landfill, the team proposed an adaptive re-use strategy.
-This approach capitalized on the positive qualities of the existing structure, bringing new life and value to the college.
-This facility is now a dynamic, light-filled, flexible, and more energy efficient Student Center located in the heart of the campus.
+The approach capitalized on the positive qualities of the existing structure, bringing new line and value to the college.
+This facility is now a dynamic, light filled, flexible, and more energy efficient Student Center located in the heart of the campus.

 Sustainable Design Features

 - Grey roof membrane on the flat roof to reduce the "heat island" effect and reduce heat gain compared to a black membrane.

 - Permeable brick walkway pavers allow rain to dissipate through joints and into the soil rather than carry excess pollutants into storm drains.

 - Reduced amount of existing concrete sidewalk to reduce the "heat island effect" and pollutants into the storm drains.

 - Full cut-off exterior lights eliminating light pollution.

 - High-efficiency "low flow" plumbing fixtures with motion sensors on the toilets reduce water use by approximately 25% per flush.

 - Urinals save approximately 50% water per flush.